 RingCentral is best for primarily remote, large-scale contact centers that communicate with customers across multiple channels and are searching for a highly scalable solution.
 It will also work well for call centers that often have multiple agents handling the same customer service issue, since it automatically syncs multi-channel communications and provides excellent internal team collaboration features.

-Talkdesk ACD Software is a cloud-based contact center solution focused on providing a highly customizable caller feedback experience.
+Talkdesk automatic call distribution software is a cloud-based solution focused on providing a highly customizable caller feedback experience.

 Talkdesk uses advanced speech analytics through Artificial Intelligence to offer excellent customer sentiment and topic/intent analysis, NLP call-to-text searchable transcriptions, and even Agent Assist capabilities that provide reps with actionable call scripts based on the current conversation.
 Advanced customer satisfaction surveys are automatically sent to callers on their preferred channel immediately after the interaction is complete.